Blog Home / Study Guides & Resources / How to Pass ACCA Strategic Business Reporting (SBR)

 That should start from your very first day, not just when you’ve finished studying.
 Just writing notes over and again won’t help.
 Instead, you need to be testing your knowledge at every stage to force yourself to recall and remember information.
 (This is called retrieval practice, which is the idea that repeated self-testing improves your memory significantly).

+For Learnsignal students, we make that easy by including quizzes with each revision video in addition to all our practice questions.
+But every student can use this principle – cover your notes and try and remember information; try and explain to a friend without looking at your notes; make and test yourself on flashcards.
 Then, once you’ve covered the syllabus, you should move on to practice questions.
 With Learnsignal, you should practice each question without looking at the tutor walkthrough.
 Then you should go back through the question with the tutor and note where you made mistakes.
 Then recover this question again once you’ve had a chance to refresh the information.
 Rinse and repeat until you’re getting every question right!

 This is the most critical thing you can do.
 Almost universally, the students who do more practice questions are more likely to pass ACCA Strategic Business Reporting.